hunterkepley/c-cpp-cheatsheet/README.md

 T operator++(int);          // postfix ++ or -- (parameter ignored)
 extern "C" {void f();}      // f() was compiled in C
 ```

+## Keeping in just because it's useful, but probably wouldn't even be asked about in an interview

 Function parameters and return values may be of any type.
 A function must either be declared or defined before
 it is used.
 It may be declared first and defined later.
 Every program consists of a set of a set of global variable